 Depending on where you are in your journey to residency, some program characteristics and offerings may be unfamiliar to you.
 We encourage you to explore program characteristics and offerings in more detail on programs’ websites and to consult with a trusted advisor or mentor as you research programs.

-Why are only some application characteristics in Residency Explorer and other application content (e.g., experiences, publications) are not included?
+Why are only some application characteristics in the Residency Explorer tool and other application content (e.g., experiences, publications) not included?

-Application characteristics presented in Residency Explorer were selected based on research that explored with medical students, medical school advisors, residents, and program directors which application characteristics are of greatest interest and importance to applicants and based on which application characteristics predict interview invitation.
-Additional application characteristics may be added to Residency Explorer in the future.
+Residency Explorer application characteristics were selected based on research that explored with medical students, medical school advisors, residents, and program directors which application characteristics are of greatest interest and importance to applicants and based on which application characteristics predict interview invitation.
+Additional application characteristics may be added to the Residency Explorer tool in the future.

 If you have questions about your experience or require support while using Residency Explorer, please click the “Contact Support” button below to be directed to the support contact form.
 Our support team will respond to your inquiry within 24-48 business hours.